The French have some very formal rules about manners and etiquette. Avoid embarrassment with this guide to French etiquette and French manners.

 A common way of getting to know someone is to have a drink together.
 But the French are not into bar binges as a way of socializing; instead, guests sip an aperitif or two and call it an evening.
 Wine accompanies dinner and never replaces it.
 A wine glass fills to three-quarters or less but never to the brim.

-If invited to a home, a common French etiquette rule is that dinner guests are expected to bring a gift, however modest, and this is usually a bottle of wine, flowers or a pre-agreed desert or cheese dish.
+If invited to a home, a common French etiquette rule is that dinner guests are expected to bring a gift, however modest, and this is usually a bottle of wine, flowers, or a pre-agreed dessert or cheese dish.
 You should typically use Monsieur/Madame/Mademoiselle if you have just met someone, plus their last name if you know it, until being invited to use their first name.
 Arriving punctually, but never early, is also vital in most aspects of etiquette in France.

 At the dinner table, French manners dictate that the French keep their arms above the table, not in their lap.
 It’s also not typical French etiquette to yell across a room; approach the person you want to talk to before speaking.

 While people in France can sometimes appear to behave impolitely, the use of polite form in language is sacrosanct in French manners and etiquette.
 When addressing a stranger, always add Monsieur or Madame, as in Excusez-moi, madame if asking directions or for help in a store.